-The coordinating council is the governing body of Spiritual Directors International.
+The Coordinating Council (Board of Directors) is the governing body of Spiritual Directors International.
 With the role comes fiduciary, visionary, strategic planning, and personnel oversight responsibilities.
 Council members serve three-year terms, and new members are appointed as members of the council complete their terms of office.
 The year following each coordinating council member’s name indicates the year they complete their term of service on the council.

 Cynthia Bailey Manns, DMin, 2022